 If you perform a piece from the collection and would like to submit a recording or video, please contact us.

-These songs were collected to document the history of the United States through sheet music.
-Therefore, users of the collection will find a large number of songs with explicitly racist, xenophobic, sexist, and other offensive content.
-While this subject matter is in many cases reprehensible, it is preserved here for purposes of research and study.
+The songs in this collection were amassed to document the history of the United States through sheet music.
+Therefore, users of the collection will find many songs with explicitly racist, xenophobic, sexist, and other offensive content.
+While this subject matter is in many cases reprehensible, it is preserved here to honestly and accurately reflect prejudice found in the collection-- even as we recognize that encountering harmful or offensive language can be difficult or painful.
 Strong consideration should be given to a song’s history and context prior to a public performance.

 More information and resources can be found in the Peabody Institute’s Anti-Racist Teaching and Learning Resources.